 Whether it’s middle school, high school, college, or university, students appear to face more academic pressure than previous generations.
-Maybe it’s technology, maybe it’s a change in healthy responses to pressure, or maybe it’s a newfound expectation to multitask that has led today’s kids to take on more than they can handle in school who then deteriorate physically and mentally as a result.
+Maybe it’s technology and social media, maybe it’s a change in healthy responses to pressure, or maybe it’s a newfound expectation to multitask that has led today’s kids to take on more than they can handle in school, deteriorating physically and mentally as a result.

 Stress, undoubtedly, is one of the most influential factors when it comes to substance misuse.
-Stress among students can lead to binge-drinking/drugging in off-study hours, misuse of prescription medications to improve concentration and study, and, ultimately, consequences that affect students’ academic life and other areas.
-The following blogs and articles are helpful resources for dealing with stress; especially for those with a pattern of drug or alcohol use as a way to cope/deal with their situation:
+Stress among students can lead to binge drinking/drug use during off-study hours, misuse of prescription medications to improve concentration and study, and, ultimately, consequences that affect students’ academic life and other areas.

 Getting Support & Developing Healthy Coping Mechanisms